 What's "power factor" and why am I getting billed for it?

 In essence, power factor is a measure of how much power you site requires compared to the actual amount used for production.
 The greater the difference, the higher the power factor charge.
 The charges are typically avoidable through having "power factor correction" installed which is both correctly specified and operating correctly.
 If you are getting sizable charges for power factor, call us, we'll help you get the costs down!

 As of 1 April 2014 Vector Ltd, the lines company for the Auckland metropolitan area, substantially increased their charges (by over 4 times!).
-This trend is set to continue with more increases likely from 1 April 17.
+This charge has remained at the level ever since.
 How can you avoid these increased costs?
 Let us evaluate your supply - we'll tell you how and help you to achieve the savings..

 I've got plant that keeps breaking down and can't be run at full production ?

 There are a number of possible causes here.
 Let us help you - give us a call!

 I'm replacing some plant soon but wonder if the cost savings will justify it ?